 Bobcat, Coyote, Beaver, Muskrat,

-Grey Fox, Red Fox, Otter, Raccoon, Opossum, Mink, Skunk, and Weasel
+Grey Fox, Red Fox, Otter, Raccoon, Opossum, Mink, Striped Skunk, Spotted Skunk, and Weasel.

 SCTA Annual Convention